tabler:menu-2

 Debt Relief in Virginia

 Virginia's economy is diverse — from the defense and government contracting corridor in Northern Virginia to the military installations in Hampton Roads to the university towns and rural communities across the state.
-The average Virginian carries approximately $5,638 in credit card debt.
+The average Virginian carries $5,638 in credit card debt per consumer — about 14% below the national average of $6,580.
 Northern Virginia residents face some of the highest costs of living in the country due to proximity to D.C., while residents in other parts of the state deal with lower wages and fewer economic opportunities.
 In both cases, credit card debt tends to accumulate when income can't keep pace with expenses.

 If you're a Virginia resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.